gilfernandes/hrranker/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to HR Ranker! 🚀🤖

-Hi there, Developer! 👋 We're excited to have you on board.
-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.
+This experimental bot helps you to rank candidates using PDF files.

 ## Useful Links 🔗